Couples & Relationship Therapy

 Now, it’s your turn.

-Getting in touch may feel uncomfortable, but it could be worthwhile.
-Together, we can work out ‘what’s going on here?’ and decide where we go from there.
+Getting in touch may feel uncomfortable, but it could be so worthwhile.
+Together, we can work out ‘what’s going on here?’ and explore where you can go from there.
 Remember, many relationships go through difficult stages, so don’t let your situation drag on any longer.
 The sooner you call, the sooner things can change!